iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 Summary Review of the iROCKER All-Around 11’ Ultra

-We’ll wrap up our review of the new 11’ Ultra from iROCKER with this: They are off to a phenomenal start venturing into the compact/ultra-light market.
+We’ll wrap up our review of the new 11’ Ultra from iROCKER with this: They have set an incredibly high bar for other compact SUPs – especially at this price range.

 The iROCKER 11’ Ultra is stable, quick, and impressively rigid, despite being just 21.4 lbs.
 We also love the included accessories and think it sets this compact series apart from the rest in terms of a great overall value.